Guidance

 UK education offer in the country

-The British Council currently does not have an active presence in the country but does offer IELTS exams on specific dates to those interested.
-Pearson Education is active in Honduras.
-Under the previous presidential international scholarship programme, Honduras 2020,the government explored agreements with foreign universities for Hondurans to pursue postgraduate degrees in one of the 6 areas prioritized under Honduras 2020 and in health related specialisations; this programme was cancelled by the current administration but a new one is under development.
+The British Council currently does not have an active presence in the country but does offer IELTS exams on specific dates to those interested with the support of UNITEC Tegucigalpa and San Pedro Sula.
+Pearson Education is active in Honduras offering educational services, including English language tests.
+Under the previous presidential international scholarship programme, Honduras 2020, the government explored agreements with foreign universities for Hondurans to pursue postgraduate degrees in one of the six areas prioritized under Honduras 2020 and in health related specializations; this programme was cancelled by the current administration but a new one is already operating under the name of “Becas Solidarias” being administrated by the Social Development Secretary (SEDESOL).
 Hondufuturo has also established partnerships with UK universities to allow Hondurans to pursue postgraduate education in the UK.

-The BPO sector (Business Process Outsourcing) employs around 20,000 people in Honduras.
+The BPO sector employs around 20,000 people in Honduras.
 Progressively it has become an attractive investment destination for contact centre companies.
 The country has a large volume of private English-language schools which provide a good source of bilingual agents.

 Whilst in neighbouring countries operations are mostly focused on a single urban centre, Honduras’ outsourcing sector has been established in multiple urban centres thus decreasing the risk of oversaturation.
 Moreover, the establishments of Altia Smart City in Tegucigalpa and Altia Business Park in San Pedro Sula have offered investors state of the art facilities for interested businesses.